NickElseySpelloC/PowerControllerViewer/README.md

 # PowerControllerViewer Web Interface
-The simple Python web app is used to display current status and recent history from one or more AmberPowerController and/or LightingControl installations.
+The simple Python web app is used to display current status and recent history from one or more PowerController, AmberPowerController (lagecy) and/or LightingControl installations.
 Before using this app, please install and run at least one instance of the one of these apps, available here

 https://github.com/NickElseySpelloC/